 One of the recommendations of the Sustainability Task Force was to create an Office of Sustainability, which would be a new administrative unit to lead the university's efforts to foster a pervasive culture of sustainability throughout Temple.
 This new office was opened on July 1, 2008.

 The office's first director was Sandra J. McDade, a Temple administrator for more than 30 years and a member of the University's Sustainability Task Force.
-The Office of Sustainability is responsible for assessing Temple’s sustainability efforts, studying best practices and recommending tangible short- and long-term actions the university should take to promote environmental responsibility and pursue sustainable practices.
-Originally under the portfolio of Vice President for Operations, William Bergman, but moved in 2011 to the Office of the University Architect, Margaret M. Carney, the Office of Sustainability incorporates sustainability principles into the university’s strategic, operational, academic and service priorities as well as developing new and more effective ways of collaborating with internal constituents, neighboring communities and regional partners.
+Under the leadership of its current director, Kathleen Grady, the Office of Sustainability is responsible for assessing Temple’s sustainability efforts, studying best practices and recommending tangible short- and long-term actions the university should take to promote environmental responsibility and pursue sustainable practices.
+Under the portfolio of Finance and Administration, the Office of Sustainability incorporates sustainability principles into the university’s strategic, operational, academic and service priorities as well as developing new and more effective ways of collaborating with internal constituents, neighboring communities and regional partners.